AMJL-16/World-capitals-quiz-game/README.md

 # Acknowledgment

-A special thank you to one of the CI student Tomislav Dukez for is help on explaining concept when I wasn't understanding it and pushing me to improve my coding skills.
+A special thank you to one of the CI student Tomislav Dukez for his help in explaining concepts when I wasn't understanding them and for pushing me to improve my coding skills.